genericptr/pascal-language-server/README.md

 ### Optional Settings

-Boolean values used in *initializationOptions.options*.
+Boolean values used in *initializationOptions*.

 ```json
 // procedure completions with parameters are inserted as snippets